GabrielleMonaen/project-230313-python/README.md

 # Fighting Game
-This is a fighting game for 2 players written in Python using classes.
+This is a game for 2 players written in Python using classes.

 Contributor: @GabrielleMonaen